-lssue No. Issue Identified Source of Evidence Summary of Action Proposed 1 The scale of savings required over the medium term represents a significant challenge for the Council.
+Issue No. Issue Identified Source of Evidence Summary of Action Proposed 2 The scale of savings required over the medium term continues to represent a significant challenge for the Council.
 There is a need to prioritise resources effectively and identify detailed savings options for the Council to consider as part of a strategy to achieve a balanced budget over the medium term.
-The outcomes of the 2019 Spending and Fair Funding Reviews are unknown, therefore there is no certainty within the funding forecasts across the whole of the 2020/21 to 2022/23 MTFP Review of the Council's Medium Term Financial Plan (MTFP) - identified as a key strategic risk for the Council Work has already begun to develop savings proposal for the period 2021/22 to 2023/24 as part of the development of the Council's Financial Strategy and Medium Term Financial Plan This work will also consider arrangements for prioritising resources and maintaining organisational resilience Reports will be considered by the Policy and Resources Committee 2 Embedding the Information Governance Framework into the Council's normal governance arrangements Information Governance Working Group The Information Governance Working Group will review and continue to deliver the action plan and work programme which reflects key information governance issues to be addressed during the year lssue No. Issue Identified Source of Evidence Summary of Action Proposed 3 Disaster Recovery - review and testing of local arrangements including designated recovery site The transfer of the Council's recovery site featured in the 2017/18 AGS and work is ongoing Implement testing of specific recovery plans and the physical arrangements for the new Disaster Recovery site at the Fleet Street Depot 4 Interim Chief Finance Officer in post to assist with capacity in relation to the Council's response to and recovery from the COVID19 pandemic Continued effective delivery of Financial Services Review of temporary management structure in place 5 No Internal Audit Manager currently in post, with MIAA procured to discharge the Council's responsibilities in the interim Management Team / Accounts & Audit Committee / Council Decision to outsource the Council's Internal Audit function taken and procurement exercise to be undertaken during 2020/21 6 Continue to ensure effective and informed decision making arrangements are in place following all-out Election in May 2021 Minutes Updated Training & Development Plan Review and update the training and development plan for Councillors following the all-out Election in May 2021 7 Consider how we consult the public more on provision and quality of services Local consultation and research Discuss options with Pearson Insight Consultants who provide the Council with research and consultation services and build into the Work Plan 2020/21 as required.
-8 COVID19 Response and Recovery.
-Review the response, objectively look back and assess how did, lessons to learn, and how effective the recovery was.
-Business Continuity Plans Emergency Planning Procedures Impact Assessment Post-incident review in liaison with the LRF Assess the impact both internally and externally, e.g. how face-to-face operations / services resume, if indeed they do; economic impact locally on residents and businesses; hold virtual Council, Policy & Resources Committee and other Committees to maintain decision making processes; existing project and programmes that may have been put on hold / can no longer be delivered as planned.
+The outcomes of the 2020 Spending and Fair Funding Reviews are unknown, therefore there is no certainty within the funding forecasts across the whole of the 2021/22 to 2023/24 MTFP Review of the Council's Medium Term Financial Plan (MTFP) - identified as a key strategic risk for the Council Work has already begun to develop savings proposal for the period 2022/23 to 2024/25 as part of the development of the Council's Financial Strategy and Medium Term Financial Plan This work will also consider arrangements for prioritising resources and maintaining organisational resilience Reports will be considered by the Policy and Resources Committee 3 Embedding the Information Governance Framework into the Council's normal governance arrangements Information Governance Working Group The Information Governance Working Group will review and continue to deliver the action plan and work programme which reflects key information governance issues to be addressed during the year.
+4 Disaster Recovery - review and testing of local arrangements including designated recovery site The transfer of the Council's recovery site featured in the 2017/18 AGS and work is ongoing.
+Testing of the site has been affected by the Covid-19 Pandemic.
+Implement testing of specific recovery plans and the physical arrangements for the new Disaster Recovery site at the Fleet Street Depot 5 Performance Management Framework for Liberata Contract Services Suspension of framework during 2020/21 Reinstate the Performance Management Framework during 2021/22 6 Performance Management Reviews (PMRs) will need to be reinstated during 2021/22 Due to capacity issues, PMRs were not conducted during 2020/21 A review of the PMR process is currently being undertaken with support from NWEO.
+It is anticipated that a new process for conducting reviews will be implemented during 2021/22.
+7 Recruitment of Chief Executive and Chief Finance Officer Albeit after the Balance Sheet date, both posts will become vacant in the early part of 2021/22.
+Recruitment to both posts to be concluded as soon as possible.